cloudrift-ai/rift-docs/docs/tutorials/run-ollama-tutorial.md

 Here's what this command does:
 1. fair docker run: Pulls image and starts the container.
-2. --name ollama : Specifies the name for the image.
+2. --name ollama : Specifies the name for the container.
 3. -p 11434:11434: Maps port 11434 on your server to port 11434 on the container, allowing you to access the Ollama.
-4. -v ollama_volume:/root/.ollama : Specify the path of directory for downloading all the related files needed to run ollama.
-5. ollama/ollama:latest : Specifies the docker image to be run.
+4. ollama/ollama:latest : Specifies the docker image to be run.

 After running this command, you'll see output similar to the following: